 Construction management can be downright grueling.
 But, by using 16 proven construction management tips, the work becomes easier.

-Also, the following are the leading causes of fatalities in U.S. workplaces according to OSHA:
+And here are the top causes of fatalities in U.S. workplaces, according to OSHA:

 Cause of Fatality | Fatality Source Percentage |